apesurd/apesurd.github.io/_includes/other_footer.md

 ---
 ---

-This is the footer of the page.
+This is the other footer of the page.